 Historians diverges on the date of construction… In 1224, King of France, Louis VIII, said the Lion, conquered a part of Aquitaine including the Bordelais.
 His troops occupied Saint-Émilion and he would have confirmed its intention to build a intramural fortification.
 However some texts indicate that it is Henri III Plantagenêt, king of England and Duke of Aquitaine, who in 1237, ordered its construction, when Saint-Emilion came under English control again.

 Is a king at its origin?
 The mystery remains.
 There would be a third hypothesis who would be possible: the term " King " indicates a royal construction or a royal possession at any given time.
-Period which we recall is troubled by the Hundred Years' War in which we can imagine that either a French or English flag was hoisted at the top of this tower.
+As the period of construction of the Tower was troubled by the Hundred Years' War, we can imagine that either a French or an English flag was hoisted at the top.

 Finally, some experts say that it is not thanks to the king of France, nor by the king of England that this tower was realized but thanks to the Jurade.
 Indeed, the tower is designed to symbolize the new power of the town by borrowing the stately architecture the most characteristic edifice: the quadrangular keep with buttresses.